 There were several recommendation that involve lower cost and/or shared back end registry services:

 There has been discussion within the group that in the case of shared risk pools of new gTLDs working with the same back-end registry service providers, it would be possible to lower the costs facing the new registry.
-It is a [Consensus, Strong Support with significant opposition, Minority] recommendation that there be an effort to encourage and enable those applicants that meet the criteria established for support to participate in such shared risk pools.
+It is a Consensus recommendation that there be an effort to encourage and enable those applicants that meet the criteria established for support to participate in such shared risk pools.

-It is a [Consensus, Strong Support with significant opposition, Minority] recommendation that in the case of such shared risk pools, certain required costs such as the Continued Operations Instrument be lowered or eliminated entirely based on the ability of such a shared pool to absorb the risk with minimal incremental cost
+It is a Consensus recommendation that in the case of such shared risk pools, certain required costs such as the Continued Operations Instrument be lowered or eliminated entirely based on the ability of such a shared pool to absorb the risk with minimal incremental cost.

-Other Types of Aid
+Exception to the rules requiring separation of the Registry and Registrar function

-In support of the goal to set technical and other requirements, including cost considerations, at a reasonable and proportionate level in order to not exclude stakeholders from developing countries from participating in the new gTLD process, the following additional types of aid were identified by the WG.
+There was Consensus that in cases where market power is not an issue, applicants who met the requirements for support would be granted a special exemption from the requirement for registry-registrar separation.
+This special exemption would expire after 5 years at which time the Registry would be required to meet the existing conditions within ICANN relating to registry-registrar separation.
+During year 4, the Registry would be required to document a transition plan.
+During the period of the exemption, the ICANN compliance group would, at its discretion, schedule reviews to insure that the exemption was not being abused.

-Vertical IntegrationThere was Consensus on the recommendation, that if the final Application Guide allowed for any exceptions from the Vertical Integration requirements, that such exceptions would be applicable to those applicants that meet the criteria established for support.
+This recommendation takes into account the advice given by the GAC to the ICANN Board on 23 September 2010.